Stormwater Public Participation

 - Adopt a Creek

 - St. Anne's School

 - West Annapolis Elementary School

 Adopt a Creek

-Volunteer groups - such as schools, clubs or community organizations - are encouraged to "adopt a creek".
+Volunteer groups - such as schools, clubs or community organizations - are encouraged to "adopt a creek."
 With the aid of city staff, who can provide maps and technical information, volunteers can participate in clean up projects or environmental field trips that can help insure the environmental well being of our local waters.
-You are encouraged to e-mail Maria Broadbent, Environmental Program Coordinator, or call the Department of Neighborhood and Environmental Programs at 410-263-7946.
+You are encouraged to contact Maria Broadbent, DNEP Director, or call the Department of Neighborhood and Environmental Programs at 410-263-7946.

 For many years, the City has provided volunteer groups with plastic stencils and paint to mark storm drain inlets: "Don't Dump.
 Chesapeake Bay Drainage," or "Drains to Back Creek" or any of the other creeks as applicable.
 Over the years, we have learned that the paint wears away after about five years and must be repainted.

 This year, the City has suspended the inlet stenciling program in favor of the placement of a more or less permanent stainless steel marker on the inlet that says "No Dumping.
 Drains to Bay" with an image of a blue crab.
 Because installation requires some specialized tools, volunteers will not be asked to place the markers.
 We do however, encourage volunteer groups to identify which inlets they think should be priorities in the City marking program.
 Please contact the Department of Neighborhood and Environmental Programs.

 Working with community groups and both public and private schools, the City has helped to set up water quality monitoring projects, based upon simple wet chemistry to determine dissolved oxygen, turbidity, pH and temperature.
 Over a period of time, consistent monitoring in fixed locations can provide meaningful data that will highlight trends and demonstrate improvements - or declines - in water quality.